 How is the University governed and managed?

-- The Governors, advised by the Vice-Chancellor and the Audit and Risk Committee, take decisions which determine the strategic direction the University takes.
-The Board of Governors also has overall legal responsibility for the University's activities as set out by the Instrument and Articles of Government.
-The Board of Governors is supported by four committees, which oversee some areas of business on its behalf – the Finance and Employment Committee, Audit and Risk Committee, Nominations Committee and Remuneration Committee
+The Board of Governors has overall legal responsibility for the University's activities as set out by the Instrument and Articles of Government.
+The Board of Governors is supported by five committees, which oversee some areas of business on its behalf – the Finance and Employment Committee, Audit and Risk Committee, Academic Assurance Committee, Nominations Committee and Remuneration Committee.